lloydsargent/Raspberry-Pico2-Qemu/README.md

 ```

 I'm using GDB (obviously) without a kernel (also obvious) and the executable, this will shock you, is `executable.elf` -- and it appears to work so far.

+# Why are you not being professional?
+This reads like you don't know what you are doing.

+I'm a tot chill person.
+Besides, it's my lunch hour.
+And I've been doing this my entire life.
+And I'm retired.
+Everyone writes SOOO seriously.
+Like they are saving the world.
+It's just software.
+Have fun.
+Go outside.
+Touch grass.
+Enjoy.